-The City continues to utilize only City wells with the lowest concentration of manganese.
+The City continues to utilize only City wells with the lowest manganese concentration.
 Timely rains have helped lower daily demands for water and our odd/even sprinkling ban also contributes to lower demand.
-The City plans to test its water for manganese monthly to monitor the levels and create a long-term plan moving forward.
+The City plans to test its water for manganese monthly to monitor the levels and create a long-term plan.

 Please note that manganese can also be present in private well systems and residents are encouraged to have their wells tested annually.

-The City’s municipal water system serves approximately 5,600 households.
-The remaining homes in the City are served by private wells.
-If you have your own well, you are responsible for having it tested for safety.
+The City’s municipal water system serves approximately 5,600 households, and private wells serve the remaining homes in the City.
+If you have your own well, you are responsible for testing it for safety.

 The Minnesota Department of Health (MDH) regularly tests the City’s municipal water supply.
 Fortunately, the most recent test results show that the municipal water supply meets all Safe Drinking Water Act standards; however, some of the City’s municipal drinking water wells have manganese levels above MDH’s recommended health guidelines.
 Due to the possibility that City municipal water may be above MDH’s health guidelines for manganese, MDH recommends considering home water treatment or bottled water for drinking, cooking and preparing infant formula if you or your family consume City municipal water.